Introduction To Design Pattern Interview Questions And Answer

 c)Singleton Pattern does not support inheritance.

 d)Singleton principle can be violated by techniques such as cloning.
 If an application is running on multiple JVM’s, then, in this case, Singleton might be broken.

-Builder design pattern is used to construct a complex object.
-It is designed to solve the issues with factory and abstract design pattern.
+A builder design pattern is used to construct a complex object.
+It is designed to solve the issues with the factory and abstract design pattern.

 Factory classes provide flexibility in terms of design.
 Below are some of the benefits of factory class:

 •Factory design pattern results in more decoupled code as it allows us to hide creational logic from dependant code